kwatch/keight/README.md

 Keight.rb provices `k8rb`.

 * `k8rb project myapp1` creates new project.
-  This is equvarent to `boilerpl8 github:kwatch/keight-ruby myapp1`.
+  (Note: This is equvarent to `boilerpl8 github:kwatch/keight-ruby myapp1`.)

 * `k8rb cdnjs -d static/lib jquery 3.1.0` downloads jQuery files
   from cdnjs.com and stores into `static/lib` directory.
-  This is equivarent to `cdnget cdnjs jquery 3.1.0 static/lib`.
+  (Note: This is equivarent to `cdnget cdnjs jquery 3.1.0 static/lib`.)

 `k8rb` command is provided mainly for backward compatibility.
 You can use [boilerpl8](https://github.com/kwatch/boilerpl8/tree/ruby)